 The so-called internet of things (IoT) connects everything from coffee pots to doorbells to the internet.
 Although cutting-edge technology has made these “things” more convenient than ever before, they also add to your online footprint.

-Just like your computer, smartphone and tablet, your internet-connected appliances need attention before they can be safely used.
+Just like your computer, smartphone, and tablet, your internet-connected appliances need attention before they can be safely used.
 Here’s how to get started.

 Spend some time tracking down all the devices in use in your home and office.
 This simple assessment will help you have the basic information you need to safeguard your online security.

 Create a spreadsheet, database, or written list of all the wired and wireless “things” that surround you.
-Next, log into each one and record information such as MAC address, username, and password into a spreadsheet or written log.
+Next, log in to each one and record information such as MAC address, username, and password into a spreadsheet or written log.

 Make sure that none of your connected devices use default login credentials, including a strong password.

-Also, as you log into each device, check for firmware and software updates.
+Also, as you log in to each device, check for firmware and software updates.
 Doing this will ensure that your devices have the latest patches and bug fixes that can help keep you and them safe.

-Although many devices have menu option for downloading and updating software and firmware (some can even run these updates automatically), some require manual attention.
+Although many devices have a menu option for downloading and updating software and firmware (some can even run these updates automatically), some require manual attention.

 Segregate Your Devices